 eliminating new occurrences.

-SFI Program Participants should emphasize these as priorities in their programs.
-Forest practices that reduce the abundance of invasive exotic plants and animals are preferred if they can be addressed within the context of the SFI Program Participant’s overall management objectives.
+SFI Certified Organizations should emphasize these as priorities in their programs.
+Forest practices that reduce the abundance of invasive exotic plants and animals are preferred if they can be addressed within the context of the SFI Certified organization’s overall management objectives.

+Application of Research to Forest Management Decisions

+The intent of Performance Measure 4.4 is to ensure that the substantial investment of SFI Certified Organizations toward research is resulting in advancements in application of practices toward biodiversity conservation.
+Certified Organizations can participate in advancing this knowledge in multiple ways.
+Performance Measure 4.4 suggests the need for acquiring biodiversity-related data through inventory processes, mapping, interaction with natural heritage programs, data centers, or NatureServe.
+The implication is that Certified Organizations can both utilize such data, and also participate in the advancement of general understanding by contributing data to be widely shared, where feasible and appropriate – this could include, for example, sharing element occurrence data with NatureServe data centers to augment understanding of species’ distribution.
+Participation could further include direct engagement in collaborative projects with non-governmental organization, academic partners, and other Certified Organizations, in a variety of projects that serve to increase understanding and advance common practice.
+Modes of implementation could include (but are not limited to):

+collaborative research participation, and sharing results, through SFI Implementation Committee engagement

+participation in research projects with external partners, through direct engagement, SFI Conservation Grant projects, multilateral partnerships, etc.

+sharing of proprietary research results, as appropriate, to support elevation of forest practices across the sector

-8. SFI 2015-2019 Forest Management Standard – Indigenous Peoples’ Rights
+Objective 8.
+Recognize and Respect Indigenous Peoples’ Rights

-8.1 Aboriginal Title
+Aboriginal Title

-SFI 2015-2019 Forest Management Standard Performance Measure 8.1 requires that Program Participants recognize and respect Indigenous Peoples’ rights.
-Additionally, Objective 9 requires Program Participants to comply with all applicable federal, provincial/state laws and regulations.
+SFI 2022 Forest Management Standard Performance Measure 8.1 requires that Certified Organizations recognize and respect Indigenous Peoples’ rights.
+Additionally, Objective 10 requires Certified Organizations to comply with all applicable federal, provincial/state laws and regulations.

 On June 26, 2014 the Supreme Court of Canada provided a significant ruling on the occurrence of Aboriginal title in Canada (Tsilhqot’in Nation v.
 British Columbia, 2014 SCC 44).
 The Tsilhqot’in decision is significant as it recognizes “Aboriginal title” over 1,900 km2 of Tsilhqot’in territory establishing what is a new form of land tenure in Canada.
-This decision will have implications for Canadian Program Participants as First Nations legally establish “Aboriginal title” on territories that are currently non-treaty lands.
+This decision will have implications for Canadian Certified Organizations as First Nations legally establish “Aboriginal title” on territories that are currently non-treaty lands.